oslabs-beta/gql-error-handler/README.md

 ## Setup

-- In your server file utilizing Apollo Server, import or require in `queryAdjusterPlugin`
+- In your server file utilizing Apollo Server, import or require in `partialDataPlugin`
-- At initialization of your instance of `ApolloServer`, list `queryAdjusterPlugin` as an element in the array value of the `plugins` property
+- At initialization of your instance of `ApolloServer`, list `partialDataPlugin` as an element in the array value of the `plugins` property

 ```javascript
 const { ApolloServer } = require('apollo-server');